vikasPrasad05/Python_playground/README.md

 COPYING
 ===================
-Code present here is under ORBIT. (it's not python......it is fun thon).
+Code present here is under ORBIT. (it's not python......it is fun thon)

 AUTHOR
 ==================